HieuFromWaterloo/hieufromwaterloo_page/content/authors/admin/_index.md

 highlight_name: true
 ---

-Hi, I'm a data scientist with a solid educational foundation in statistics and computer science from the University of Waterloo, Canada.
-My expertise centers on solving data science challenges, predominantly in Natural Language Processing (NLP), across diverse industries, including finance, cybersecurity, and commercial domain names.
+Hi, I'm a Full Stack Data Scientist with a firm grounding in statistics and computer science from the University of Waterloo.
+My focus and commitment lies in solving complex data science problems, with a special focus on Natural Language Processing (NLP).
+My experience spans across vital sectors such as finance, cybersecurity, and the commercial domain name industry.

 I have a proven track record in building end-to-end, high-performance machine learning and deep learning services, ensuring their seamless scalability and robust high availability on cloud platforms.

-I'm deeply passionate about statistical/machine learning, deep learning (particularly in the context of NLP and Reinforcement Learning), and software/data engineering.
+I'm deeply passionate about statistical/machine learning, deep learning (particularly in the context of NLP and Reinforcement Learning), and machine learning/data engineering.
 {style="text-align: justify;"}